 Consider King David

-When God tells us not to do something, it’s to protect us from that and all the mess around that thing.
+When God tells us not to do something, it’s to protect us from that and all the mess around and involving that thing.
 When He said, “Do not covet,” it was to protect us.

 Coveting someone else’s things leads to envy, jealousy, and bitterness deep within us.
 If we chose to act on our covetousness–taking what’s not ours–we not only break God’s law but man’s.